GUADALUPE COUNTY DATA CENTER WATCH

 Cloudburst Data Center

-A 1.2-gigawatt AI campus with its own gas power plant, rising at the Hays–Guadalupe county line outside Zorn.
+A 1.2-gigawatt AI campus with its own gas power plant, sitting at the Hays–Guadalupe county line outside Zorn.

 1.2 GW